delftdata/clonos-web/index.md

 @article{silvestre2021clonos,
-  title={Clonos: Consistent Causal Recovery for Highly-Available Streaming Dataflows}, author={Silvestre, Pedro F and Fragkoulis, Marios and Spinellis, Diomidis and Katsifodimos, Asterios}, year={2021}
+  title={Clonos: Consistent Causal Recovery for Highly-Available Streaming Dataflows}, author={Silvestre, Pedro F and Fragkoulis, Marios and Spinellis, Diomidis and Katsifodimos, Asterios}, booktitle = {Proceedings of the 2021 ACM SIGMOD International Conference on Management of Data}, series = {SIGMOD '21}, year={2021}
 }
 ```